 Following World War II, the cosmetics market rapidly expanded by virtue of mass production.
 Major beauty groups dominated the industry, imposing their products and standards.
 Today, this is all being challenged by industry newcomers and novel business models, turning established rules upside-down.
-Traditional brands are now confronted with the successes of DNVBs (Digitally Native Vertical Brands), companies born online that are completely customer-centric and maximize technology use to send their clients personalized offers.
+Large brands are now confronted with the successes of DNVBs (Digitally Native Vertical Brands), companies born online that are completely customer-centric and maximize technology use to send their clients personalized offers.
 The market is gradually moving away from mass production and turning to personalized, nearly “on-demand” production.

 Product personalization: a DNVB specialty

 DNVBs are digital startups that are masters of the use of social networks and data analysis.
 Contrary to the “best product fits all” philosophy embraced by traditional brands, DNVBs want to show that the right data now make it possible to offer customers personalized products that perfectly match their needs and desires.
 For example, the DNVB Seasonly, founded by Fany Péchiodat (also founder of My Little Paris), sends its customers a personalized, “clean and natural” day cream every two months with a formula tailored specifically to not only their skin type, but the season (the cream will be more nourishing in winter, etc.).
 To receive this cream, only two things are required: being a subscriber and filling out a questionnaire with your detailed information.